UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

 		OR "transition$" OR "lifestyle$" OR "service$" OR "consum*" OR "sustainab*"
 		OR "concept$" OR "post normal"
-		OR "information$" OR "awareness" OR "consciousness" OR "education" OR "engagement" OR "initiat*" OR "accept*"
+		OR "information$" OR "awareness" OR "consciousness" OR "education" OR "knowledge" OR "engagement" OR "initiat*" OR "accept*"
 		OR "perception$" OR "attitude$" OR "judegement$" OR "feeling$" OR "impressions" OR "image$" OR "stories" OR "story" OR	"narrative$"
 		OR "discours*" OR "discurs*" OR "debate$"
-		OR "moral" OR "ethic$"
+		OR "moral" OR "ethic*"
 		OR "obligation$" OR "fair share"
 		OR "denial$" OR "skeptic$"
 		OR "harming" OR "worries" OR "angst" OR "anxiety"